wazuh/wazuh-documentation/source/quickstart.rst

   +----------+--------------+--------------+----------------+

-- **Disk space**

-  The amount of data depends on the generated alerts per second (APS).
+- **Disk space**: The amount of data depends on the generated alerts per second (APS).
 This table details the estimated disk space needed per agent to store 90 days of alerts on a Wazuh server, depending on the type of monitored endpoints.

   +------------------------------+-----+---------------------------+
   | Monitored endpoints          | APS | Storage                   |